asteyven/SET08103-base/assessment/README.md

 Each group will undertake **four** graded code reviews as well as a final submission at the end of Week 13:

-1. Week 3 Code Review 1 (20% of CW mark).
+1. Week 5 Code Review 1 (50% of CW mark).
-2. Week 6 Code Review 2 (20% of CW mark).
+2. Week 10 Code Review 2 (50% of CW mark).
-3. Week 10 Code Review 3 (20% of CW mark).
-4. Week 13 Code Review 4 (20% of CW mark).
-5. Week 13 Final submission (20% of CW Mark)

-The code reviews will take place during your usual Lab sessions.
+The code reviews will take place during the scheduled sessions.
 Each group will be given **10 minutes maximum** for the code review.
 Your group will be **allocated a time for the code review**.
 The details of the individual review points are below.
 These meetings **must be attended** at the **stated time**.
 Guidelines for grading the group:

 - **Being late** for the meeting or **not being ready** when the meeting starts will result in the grade for that review being capped at 40%.
 - **Not attending** the meeting will mean the code review will be marked at 0%.

-**All team members** should attend the code review, however commitments and other considerations will be taken into account.  **Individuals attendance at reviews will be monitored** to ensure the team is contributing collectively to the project.
+**All team members** should attend the code review, however time zones, work commitments and other considerations will be taken into account.  **Individuals attendance at reviews will be monitored** to ensure the team is contributing collectively to the project.

 **Being ready** means that you are ready to present the points for the code review.
 This means that you have a computer with the various tools logged into (e.g., GitHub, Travis CI, etc.) and a building version of the application in IntelliJ.

 ### Code Review 1

-#### REVIEW MEETING: Lab of Week 3
+#### REVIEW MEETING:  Week 5

-The aim of this code review meeting is to check that the project workflow is set-up for the team.
-You may choose to meet some of the feature requirements during this review point, but it is not as necessary.
+The aim of this code review meeting is to check that the project workflow is set-up for the team, task management is set-up and that the initial requirements gathering has taken place via user stories and use cases.

-#### Checklist Submission 1 (16% of CW mark)
+#### Checklist Submission 1 (30% of CW mark)

 The following must be in place: